Meteorology, Ph.D.

 Study physical processes such as the transfer of radiation, the dynamics of air motion and convection resulting in severe storms, flash floods and hurricanes as you prepare to be a meteorologist at Saint Louis University.

 Ph.D. students at SLU participate in research on heavy precipitation, regional climate and air quality using numerical weather prediction models.
-Faculty members and student researchers collaborate with meteorologists at national centers and operational meteorologists at the nearby St. Louis National Weather Service forecast offices.
+Faculty members and student researchers collaborate with meteorologists at national centers and operational meteorologists at the nearby National Weather Service St. Louis forecast offices.

 Curriculum Overview